Beginners Guide to Studying Education in 2020: Everything You Need to Know Before You Start

 Upon going into education, you can choose to work with children, adolescents and adults of all ages.
-Education begins from as young as 6 months and continues into adulthood, so whether you are teaching infant school children, secondary school teens or people in their 50s, you can change lives and inspire others to fulfil their potential.
+Education begins from as young as 6 months and continues into adulthood, so whether you are teaching infant school children or working as a teaching assistant, secondary school teens or people in their 50s, you can change lives and inspire others to fulfil their potential.

 What Careers Can I Go Into If I Study Education?

 If you love helping others, are a good listener and teacher then education could definitely be for you.
 Whether you have previous experience with kids and would love to work with them or simply have a desire to teach others, there are roles for educators in all areas around the globe.
 Some of the roles you may be able to qualify for after studying education include:

 There are a variety of education-based careers you can enter into, as well as other careers which education-specific qualifications can greatly help with.
 Having a background in education can help you go into careers such as a social worker, careers advisor, school counsellor and museum educator.

 The level of qualifications and skills you will need to enter into education vary depending on the type of course you are enrolling on.
 Most courses require a good standard of English and maths, such as grades A*-C at GCSE or equivalent.
 For postgraduate courses, or to gain on-the-job teacher training at a school or childcare environment, a degree and/or significant experience is often required.
 In some workplaces, you can learn on the job and work your way up, but you will likely need to undertake education courses during your training to gain the theoretical knowledge needed to support your practical skills.

 Alongside the academic knowledge, educators need excellent communication, interpersonal and time management skills to succeed in this career area.

 There is a range of courses at varying levels to help you get into education.
 Some of the most popular ones include: